 5. Obtain a dealer garage insurance policy for your vehicle inventory

 6. Provide a dealer surety bond in the amount of $100,000

 7. Mail Arizona Dealer License Application Packet to Arizona Division of Motor Vehicles

 You must obtain an Arizona Dealers License Application from the Arizona Division of Motor Vehicles.
-The easiest way to obtain your Arizona Dealer Application is to call the Arizona Division of Motor Vehicles at 602-255-0072 and request a Dealer Application to be mailed to you.
+The easiest way to obtain your Arizona Dealer Application is to download the Arizona Dealer Application.
 When you obtain your Arizona Dealer License Application, you will need to fill it out correctly without mistakes.
 If you have questions about the form, just call and they will gladly walk you through the Dealer Application step by step.
 When you have completed all the steps below, you will mail your Arizona Dealer License Application to the address above.
 Request your Dealer Application as soon as possible so you can start your AZ Dealers License application process.